Insider’s perspective

 Arizona supported the first statement when they added, “Insurance is the most challenging.”

-Respondents were asked to select an additional factor from the full list that they consider to be
+Respondents were asked to select an additional factor from the full list that they consider to be the

 most important.
-The following were listed by the group: pressure/stress: 35.9%; and work schedule,
+The following were listed by the group: pressure/stress: 35.9%; and work schedule, and

 multiple-task handling both at 14.6%.

-Respondents had a variety of responses that they provided as highlights of their career and where
+Respondents had a variety of responses that they provided as highlights of their career and where they

 see the future of the role.
 Several of the responses are listed below.